ArkhamElders/YARD/en-EN/004 - Skills.md

 ### Survival
 **Base Attribute:** Constitution **[CON]**

 Survival skills are especially useful on long journeys.
 They let you set up camp without a tent and light a fire in tough conditions.
-Unlike Keep Moving, there's no required skill level to reduce damage (1 point) from extreme temperatures.
+Advancing the skill above 14 points allows you to ignore 1 point of damage from fire, cold, or poison.
 A successful test also lets you recover 3 extra health points outside combat.

 ### Tracker
 **Base Attribute:** Intelligence **[INT]**